forthy42/net2o/wiki/squid.md

 not the same as the inflation rate.

 The Song dynasty's huizi was somehow experimental, the following Yuan dynasty kept the concept, and expanded it a lot.
-Tanks to Marco Polo, Europe soon got a pretty good description of how it worked, because Marco Polo as merchant was interested in this kind of things.
+Thanks to Marco Polo, Europe soon got a pretty good description of how it worked, because Marco Polo as merchant was interested in this kind of things.
 One reason why the banknote didn't catch on at that time was that neither